pivot-access-ltd/bma-offline-docs/src/maas-terraform-provider-reference-6327.md

 <a href="#heading--fabric"><h3 id="heading--fabric">Fabric</h3></a>

-The [fabric](https://github.com/maas/terraform-provider-maas/blob/master/docs/data_sources/maas_fabric.md) data source provides minimal details, namely, the fabric ID, of an existing MAAS fabric.
-It takes one argument (the fabric name) and exports one attribute (the fabric ID)`↗`:
+The [fabric](https://github.com/maas/terraform-provider-maas/blob/master/docs/data_sources/maas_fabric.md)`↗` data source provides minimal details, namely, the fabric ID, of an existing MAAS fabric.
+It takes one argument (the fabric name) and exports one attribute (the fabric ID):

 ```nohighlight
 data "maas_fabric" "default" {